lingxiaoyang/self-employed-ledger/README.md

 # Self-Employed Ledger

-Easy accounting for self-employed person based on Microsoft Access.
+Easier accounting for self-employed person based on Microsoft Access.
 (When you buy everything from one or two credit cards, it's important to keep track!)

 ![Ledger editing example](images/ledger.PNG)